◆ Visual analysis of time-series data

 What is Time-Series Data?

-Datasets sometimes include measurements of a numeric attribute at different time points, such as every year, or every day.
+Datasets sometimes include measurements of a numeric attribute at different time points, such as year or day.
 Examples include annual measurements of wealth or development of a country (commonly called “indicators” or “indexes”), daily measurements of stock prices, hourly temperature readings in a city, or even your personal weight or blood pressure over time.These measurements (called time-series attributes in Keshif) can be analyzed over time.

 Above, you see a time-series data describing life-expectancy in some country.
 A dataset can include multiple countries, and multiple time-series data (indicators).

-Keshif creates carefully designed charts and interactions for understanding and exploration of time-series data.
-Different charts let you see the full story of all data records of a specific time-series attribute, geographic distribution and trends using maps, rankings and values listed on a specific time, or scatter plots that let you analyze correlations and dynamic interactions over time.
+Keshif creates carefully designed charts and interactions for understanding and exploring time-series data.
+Different charts display the full story of all data records of a specific time-series attribute.
+This includes the geographic distribution and trends using maps, rankings and values listed on a specific time, or scatter plots that let you analyze correlations and dynamic interactions over time.

 Time-series charts show the data over time for all records in dataset at once, and offer many additional features to change analysis focus.